Infrared energy experts AbegSun

 When you think about this system, it is difficult to understand the highly praised efficiency of heat pump heating.
 Cold air or water is brought into the building using an electric pump and then heated after several changes of state (a coolant is evaporated, compressed, condensed and liquefied).

 Electrical energy is required for heating.
 Geothermal heat is always around 9°C, the air is often much colder.
-These temperatures must be brought to 55-65°C with convection heating and to approx. 28 - 32°C with a more sensible underfloor heating system.
-With an air/water heat pump, the required heat must also be generated at low air temperatures using a hugely inefficient electric heating element.
-The COP and JAZ values defined by the SHK (sanitary, heating and air conditioning) industry are not efficiency values, but are repeatedly referred to as such by energy consultants, journalists and politicians.
-In contrast to infrared heating, there are no standardised efficiency calculations for heat pumps.
+These temperatures must be brought to 55-65°C with convection heating and to approx. 28 - 32°C with a more sensible underfloor heating system, but this is not possible with an air source heat pump at low outside temperatures.
+The required heat must also be generated in a boiler using a hugely inefficient electric heating element.

 An infrared heating system with high efficiency close to 70% cannot be beaten economically by any other heating system!